aosabook/500lines/template-engine/chapter.md

 ```
 <!-- [[[end]]] -->

 Now `self._render_function` is a callable Python function.
-We'll use it later
+We'll use it later,
 during the rendering phase.